Wednesday, 10 July 2024

 If membership costs are small, individuals would wish to belong to both groups - thus assuming multiple identities - even though every group would prefer that each individual commits herself to only one group (narrow identity).

 Nonsense!
 The Vicar wants you to join the Samaritans or other such voluntary groups which are 'complementary' to the 'diakonia' of the Church.
 Where things are strict substitutes, it would be irrational to have multiple membership.
 Some groups ban membership of a rival group.
-This is the reason that, though Chief Rabbi or Iyerland, I can't also become the Pope.
+This is the reason that, though Chief Rabbi of Iyerland, I can't also become the Pope.

 We next endogenize membership rules.
 We imagine there are people (politicians, entrepreneurs, potential founders of mega churches) who are primarily interested in aggregate group payoffs.
 We may call them group leaders.

 They will seek rents arising out of their gaining 'obligatory passage point status' or 'agenda control'.
 Why the fuck should they be concerned with 'aggregate group payoffs'?
-Which 'group leader' says 'letus dissolve this group because in aggregate it is a fucking waste of time?
+Which 'group leader' says 'let us dissolve this group because in aggregate it is a fucking waste of time?

 In the presence of negative spill-over the tension between individual incentives and group interests leads group leaders to require that individuals join only one group; that is, they acquire narrow identities.